 Among the different procedures which are getting implemented by medical science, Botox treatment is one such remedy which has gained quite a momentum in the last few years.

-One Million Plus People Use Botox Each Year
+More Than One Million People Use Botox Each Year

 So what exactly is Botox treatment?